|Date of Birth||June 1, 1890|

 |Buried At||Tidworth Military Cemetery, Wiltshire, England|

 Shortly after Britain declared war on 4 August 1914 the Canadian government proposed raising an Expeditionary Force to send overseas.
 By late September a contingent of 32,000 volunteers had been assembled at the new military camp in Valcartier, Quebec.
-Two thirds of the men in this 1st Canadian Contingent were born in the British Isles, including Private Alfred Thomas Underhill, a bank employee from Cranbrook, BC.
+Two thirds of the men in this 1st Canadian Contingent were born in the British Isles, including Private Alfred Thomas Underhill, a bank employee from Cranbrook, British Columbia.

 Alfred was born on 1 June 1890 in Tipton, Staffordshire, England, a town in the Black Country region northwest of Birmingham.
 His parents, George Underhill and Elizabeth Thomas, were married in 1882 and they had at least eleven children but two of them died as infants.
 Alfred’s father was a doctor and surgeon and his family moved a lot.
 Over a thirty year period they lived in Staffordshire, Worcestershire, Bedfordshire, Lancashire and Middlesex.
 At the time of the 1911 census George and his wife were living in Bedfordshire with only two unmarried daughters still at home, and by 1914 they had moved to the Isle of Wight.

 Alfred’s father was also born in Tipton and for several generations the Underhills had been doctors in that part of Staffordshire.
 Five of Alfred’s uncles were doctors as well as his father, grandfather and great-grandfather.
 In the 1890s two of his uncles immigrated to Canada, Reverend Harold John Underhill and Dr. Frederic Theodore Underhill.
-Dr. Underhill lived in Vancouver and Rev. Underhill served as the Anglican Rector in several different places in BC, including Vancouver.
-Between 1910 and 1920 most of Alfred’s brothers and sisters also immigrated to Canada and they lived in Ontario, Alberta and BC.
+Dr. Underhill lived in Vancouver and Rev. Underhill served as the Anglican Rector in several different places in British Columbia, including Vancouver.
+Between 1910 and 1920 most of Alfred’s brothers and sisters also immigrated to Canada and they lived in Ontario, Alberta and British Columbia.
 It’s not clear when Alfred arrived but once he was in Canada he found employment with the Imperial Bank.
 According to the local newspaper he worked at the Kenora, Ontario branch around 1912 before being transferred out west.
-By 1914 he was employed as an accountant at the branch in Cranbrook, BC.
+By 1914 he was employed as an accountant at the branch in Cranbrook, British Columbia.

 When war broke out Alfred, who’d been a member of the militia for three years, was quick to enlist.
 He inquired about recruiting in a letter to Captain Fife of Kenora’s 98th Regiment, but instead joined the first company of 100 men being formed in the Kootenay area of south central BC.
 A Lethbridge newspaper article dated Friday 14 August 1914 included the name of A. T. Underhill in a list of men heading to Valcartier, Quebec from Cranbrook.
 After arriving in Valcartier, where the contingent was being formed, Alfred passed his medical exam on 5 September and was assigned to the 12th Battalion, formerly the Quebec-based Royal Rifles of Canada.
 He signed his formal attestation paper on 25 September, less than a week before sailing with the contingent that departed in a convoy of 32 freighters and liners accompanied by eight naval escort ships.
 Alfred’s infantry battalion was aboard the SS Scotian along with a Canadian Field Hospital.
 The convoy arrived safely in England on 14 October.